ultra-000/magiclinks/README.md

 ### The `src_dirs` field 📂

-The `src_dirs` field specifies which directories to process.
-An empty array will cause the library to exit without doing anything.

 The `src_dirs` field is used to specify the directories to include in the build process, if you didn't specify any directories **the library will exit without doing anything**.

 Now the glob patterns used in `src_dirs` or `exclude` are the same but needs a little explanation, unlike for example TypeScript take on glob patterns handling I have took a slightly different route.